alexandrubb23/alex-blog/public/api/posts/react/building-a-dynamic-content-parser-in-react-simplifying-state-management-and-enhancing-modularity.md

     [parse]
   );

-  return { parsedData, dispatchParsedData };
+  return { parsedResponse, parseResponseAndDispatch };
 };
 ```

 ## Enhancing the Parsing Process

 With the custom reducer hook in place, I integrated it into the **useParseContent** hook, which handles the overall parsing process.
 This hook takes in the response, typically a **FetchResponse** object, and a parser function as optional parameters.
-By default, it uses the **parseMarkdownContentToHTML** function, but it allows for customization if a different parser is needed.
+By default, it uses the **parseMarkdownResponseToHTML** function, but it allows for customization if a different parser is needed.
 Within the **useParseContent** hook, I implemented the **processPage** function, which **asynchronously** dispatches the parsed data to the reducer.
 This function is called within an **React.useEffect** hook, ensuring that the parsing process occurs when the response changes.

 ```
-const useParseContent = (
+const useParseResponse = (
-  response: FetchResponse | undefined, parser = parseMarkdownContentToHTML
+  response: FetchResponse | undefined, parser = parseMarkdownResponseToHTML
 ) => {
-  const { parsedData, dispatchParsedData } = useParseContentReducer(parser);
+  const { parsedResponse, parseResponseAndDispatch } =
+    useParseResponseReducer(parser);

   const processPage = useCallback(async () => {
     if (!response) return;

-    await dispatchParsedData(response);
+    await parseResponseAndDispatch(response);
-  }, [dispatchParsedData, response]);
+  }, [parseResponseAndDispatch, response]);

   useEffect(() => {
     processPage();
   }, [processPage]);

-  return parsedData;
+  return parsedResponse;
 };
 ```